NeotenicPrimate/UawAnalysis/readme.md

 ### 2. Localized

-Different **Base Salary Increase** and **Base Salary Increase** are applied to different campuses based on cost of living indices agreed upon by both parties
+Different **Base Salary Increase** and **Yearly Salary Increase** are applied to different campuses based on cost of living indices agreed upon by both parties

 **Pros**:
 - To each according to their need